4GeeksAcademy/cybersecurity-syllabus/00-prework/legal-and-regulatory-compliance-spain.md

 ---
-title: "Legal and Regulatory Compliance in Spain"
+title: "Legal and Regulatory Cybersecurity Compliance in Spain"
 subtitle: "Explore the world of security incidents, incident response, and the importance of an Incident Response Plan (IRP) in Spain's cybersecurity field"
 tags: ["cybersecurity"]
 authors: ["blindma1den", "lorenagubaira"]